Index

 - Select 3.
 Shutdown Server

-- Monitor the Statseeker server state in the VM host, and once it has shutdown create the snapshot
+- Monitor the Statseeker server state in the VM host, and once it has shut down, create the snapshot

 - From the Administration Tool, select Statseeker Administration > Backup/Restore